 New Orleans is almost 300 years old, so classifying and describing commercial real estate can be tricky.
 That’s because New Orleans has 100 year old buildings that look better on the inside than brand spanking new construction.
-To help with the confusion, many commercial real estate specialists use the building classes defined by the Building Owners and Managers Association.
+To help with the confusion, many commercial real estate specialists use the building classes defined by the Building Owners and Managers Association which few people understand.
+Let’s review the classes of buildings and clear up the confusion.

 Building Class Definitions